top of page

 A studio painter, printmaker and muralist, Mills-Pinyas is represented in Barcelona, Spain; Amsterdam, Netherlands; and in Bodrum, Türkiye by VILLA DEL ARTE GALLERIES & MANDARIN ORIENTAL; in Santa Ana, Costa Rica by GALERIA EMAI; and in Portland, Oregon in selected exhibitions by GILLIA GALLERY, VERUM ULTIMUM.

+As a professor, Mills-Pinyas developed curriculum and taught various courses in drawing, painting, printmaking, thesis, multi-media art forms, design and art theory.
+He served in various administrative roles, including Chair of Humanities, representative to the Faculty Executive Council, Art Department Chairman and other campus-wide committees.
 Mills-Pinyas served as Professor of Studio Art for forty years at Linfield College in McMinnville, Oregon.
-He was named Edith Green Distinguished Professor of Art in 1994 and was the recipient of the Thomas and Julie Olds Award for Artistic Excellence in 2014.
+He was named Edith Green Distinguished Professor of Art in 1994 and was the recipient of the first Thomas and Julie Olds Award for Artistic Excellence in 2014.
 Mills-Pinyas has taught at the University of Costa Rica in San Pedro; Instituto Allende in San Miguel de Allende, Mexico; the University of Morelos in Cuernavaca, Mexico; Pitzer College in Claremont, California; Claremont Graduate University; and Linfield College in McMinnville, Oregon.

-Mills-Pinyas continues to be a prolific practicing painter with international exposure as a studio painter and a muralist.
-He is also a retired Professor Emeritus of Studio Art at Linfield University.
 Ron has three sons and three grandchildren.
-Aside from his passion to paint, his interests include hiking, particularly along the Camino de Santiago in Spain and the Camino Francigena in Switzerland and Italy.
+Aside from his passion to paint, Mills' interests include long-distance hiking, particularly along the Camino de Santiago in Spain, the Camino Portugues, and the Camino Francigena in Switzerland and Italy.

 See: Writings About Ron Mills' work